 Baltimore and Potomac tunnel replacement program, Baltimore, MD, USA

 The Baltimore and Potomac (B&P) tunnel, Baltimore, at ~150 years old is the oldest tunnel Amtrak inherited and a single point of failure for the Northeast Corridor.
 The 1.4 mile tunnel, connecting Baltimore’s Penn Station to Washington and Virginia, suffers from a variety of age-related issues such as excessive water infiltration, a deteriorating structure, and a sinking floor, and no fire and life safety systems, creating excessive costly maintenance.
 More than 10% of weekday trains are delayed, and delays occur on 99% of weekdays.
 The B&P Tunnel must be replaced to meet the needs of the 9 million MARC and Amtrak customers who rely on it annually.
-WSP USA is the lead designer on the replacement Frederick Douglass tunnels.
+I am the lead geology consultant on the project for WSP USA, who are the lead designer on the replacement Frederick Douglass tunnels.

 Dating strike-slip faulting in the Newark basin, PA, using U-Pb geochronology of fault-hosted calcite